lacerbi/athanor-website/blog/2025-06-04-welcome-to-athanor.md

   - When the AI outputs just a snippet, you need to manually copy-paste it at exactly the right place
   - When the AI outputs the entire file, it sometimes messes up or _forgets_ something else along the way–and some files are just too large, so waiting for the full output is unwieldy

-Also, having already multiple AI subscriptions, I wasn't too keen on switching to a pure API workflow.
+Also, having already multiple AI subscriptions, I wasn't too keen on switching to a pure API workflow or token-hungry AI coding agents (not yet at least).

 **That's how Athanor began.** And now, after months of using it to build itself, I'm ready to share it with you.